GoodComms/goodcomms/README.md

 #### Security Hardening

-- **Bootstrapping**: No default passwords.
-Owner credentials must be set explicitly and removed after first login.
+- **Bootstrapping**: No default passwords — owner credentials must be set explicitly and removed after first login.
 - **Revocation**: JWT sessions are invalidated immediately on logout or credential change.
-- **Privacy**: All media, avatars, and drive files require a valid authentication token.
-No public routes.
+- **Privacy**: All media, avatars, and drive files require a valid authentication token — no public routes.
-- **Hardening**: Rate limiting, SSRF protection for link previews, and parameterized queries throughout.
+- **Hardening**: Rate limiting, SSRF protection for link previews, parameterized queries throughout.

 ---